OnFocusAcademy/DanielLang/README.md

 Daniel is named after two people:

 - My son, Daniel Barr, who is the joy of my life
-- Programming languages professor and researcher Daniel P. Friedman, author of the groundbreaking textbook _Essentials of Programming Languages_
+- Programming languages professor and researcher Daniel P. Friedman, author of the groundbreaking textbook _Essentials of Programming Languages_ and many other works